 So how should CFOs prepare for future talent?
 One way to start is by identifying specific roles that will be needed on the team, and the skill sets that would be best aligned to each role.
 “The DNA of the CFO 2016” study described what this might look like.

-Data scientists may also play a critical role on finance teams, helping to interpret and analyze data.
+Data scientists may also play a critical role on finance teams, helping to interpret and analyse data.
 “The DNA of the CFO 2016” study suggests the skills finance leaders should look for: “Look beyond traditional financial analysis skills.
-Data gurus—such as statisticians and data scientists, and even behavioral scientists—will be critical in helping the finance function of the future turn data into fresh perspectives and strategic insight.”
+Data gurus – such as statisticians and data scientists, and even behavioural scientists – will be critical in helping the finance function of the future turn data into fresh perspectives and strategic insight.”

-Organizations should also consider demographic changes in the workforce and how that could impact the way they recruit and retain talent.
-By 2025, millennials will comprise 75 percent of the workforce.
-This generation has different values and needs, and desires new experiences and opportunities to learn—the traditional finance career path may no longer be enough.
+Organisations should also consider demographic changes in the workforce and how that could impact the way they recruit and retain talent.
+By 2025, millennials will comprise 75 per cent of the workforce.
+This generation has different values and needs, and desires new experiences and opportunities to learn – the traditional finance career path may no longer be enough.